social-sandbox/mastodon-sim/infrastructure/mastodon-on-aws/README.md

 # Mastodon on AWS

+**Note:** This README and infrastructure template are adapted from [widdix/mastodon-on-aws](https://github.com/widdix/mastodon-on-aws/).

 Want to host your own Mastodon instance on AWS?
 Here you go.

 The architecture consists of the following building blocks: